Skip to content

 You can see the application details at http://localhost:3001/app

-Launch the frontend
+Launch the app frontend

 Now you can launch the app frontend.